-Want to do Spring Cleaning but not sure where to start, mama?
-Expert organiser Nathalie Ricaud is here with 5 key tips to get you started and keep you focused!
+Want to do Spring Cleaning but not sure where to start?
+Expert organiser Nathalie Ricaud is here with 5 spring cleaning tips to get you started and keep you focused!

-It’s that time of the year when the Chinese clean and clear their homes to sweep away the bad luck of the past year in order to usher in good luck.
+It’s that time of the year again where many clean and clear their homes to sweep away the bad luck of the past year in order to usher in good luck.
 Though I am not Chinese, I do believe that a New Year is a wonderful time to get the de-cluttering and organising process started in order to embrace the new year afresh and rejuvenated.
-Here are my top 5 spring cleaning tips to increase your chances of success:
+Here are my top 5 spring cleaning tips to increase your chances of success!

 1. Envision how your space/life will look like once you get it organised